![]() |

 Here is how the entries are laid out.
 Depending on specific circumstances, sometimes the layout will have to be modified, but this is generally the way it goes.

 Issue(s): If it's not a single issue, it's a run of consecutive issues that make up a single story.
 If Super Monkey #1-3 are part of one story, they will usually be included in one entry.
-If #4 is not part of the same story, it will not be included in the same entry even if it is the next issue in my collection.
+If #4 is not part of the same story, it will usually not be included in the same entry even if it is the next issue in my collection.
 Sometimes a story will contain stories from multiple titles, in which case they may or may not all be included in a single entry, depending on how tightly woven the stories are.
 For compilation trades or issues, they will all be included in the same entry as long as the stories can fit together chronologically.
 Otherwise i will have already torn the trade up into smaller pieces and placed them accordingly in my collection.
 I list every issue included in the entry individually, separated by commas, to maximize search-ability, even though it's a little awkward and repetitive.

+Regarding my use of adjectives ("Mighty", "Uncanny"), see this Q&A entry.
 I haven't quite figured out how to handle multiple volumes yet (for example, the Avengers series that started in the 60s, the Heroes Reborn reboot, the Heroes Return reboot, etc).
 I really don't want to clutter up the titles with volume numbers.
 So far i'm just listing them by their title and hoping that the fact that i include the cover dates will make it clear.

-Published Date: This is the date of publication listed on the indicia (i.e, the cover date), which is generally a few months ahead of when a book was actually released.
+Cover Date: This is the date of publication listed on the indicia (i.e, the cover date), which is generally a few months ahead of when a book was actually released.
 For annuals and other special editions i usually just list the year.

 Title: I'm only keeping track of the titles to see how many appearances by Dr. Doom are called Doomsday and how many by Apocalypse are called Apocalypse Now.
 For entries with multiple issues, pay attention to the quotes.
 If a single issue has multiple titles (because the story is broken into multiple parts, or there's a back-up story) you'll find it all included in one set of quotes.
 Issues are separated with a slash outside of the quotes.
 So: "Main story title / Back-up story title" / "Story title" is listing two issues, and the first issue had two titles.
 Confusing?
 I hope not.